RobinKa/NetPrintsUnityTutorial/README.md

 This is an example of how to use [NetPrints](https://github.com/RobinKa/NetPrints) inside Unity3D for visual programming.
 It replicates part of the [roll-a-ball tutorial](https://unity3d.com/learn/tutorials/projects/roll-ball-tutorial/moving-player) where we make a ball roll with user input.
 For further information on how the example works please visit the link.
 The completed project is contained in this repository.

 ## Note
-Requires version [0.0.2-update1](https://github.com/RobinKa/netprints/releases/tag/0.0.2-update1) of NetPrints.
-Update to new version will follow soon.
+Requires version [0.0.3](https://github.com/RobinKa/netprints/releases/tag/0.0.3) of NetPrints.

 # Steps
 1. Create a new project within your unity project.
 Create a plane for the floor and a sphere.
 Add a `Rigidbody` to the sphere.
 The exact path does not matter.
 Unity will automatically find the generated scripts.